hhkbp2/go-logging/README.md

 1. It supports logging level, logging sources(logger) and destinations(handler) customization and flexible combinations of them
 2. It supports logger hierarchy, optional filter on logger and handler, optional formatter on handler
-3. It supports handlers that frequently-used in most real production enviroments, e.g. it could write log events to file, syslog, socket, rpc(e.g., thrift.
+3. It supports handlers that frequently-used in most real production enviroments, e.g. it could write log events to stdout, memory, file, syslog, socket, rpc(e.g., thrift.
 For the corresponding servers, please refer to the unit test) etc.
 4. It could be configured throught handy config file in various format

 Please note that 4 are under development and not fully ready at this moment.